JOURNAL

 Bhaskar’s research-driven studio process combines cultural inquiry, design exploration, and engineering experimentation to build responsible AI systems and digital knowledge platforms through iterative development cycles

-Technology Across Indian & France
+Technology Across India & France

 Bhaskar operates a global studio network across Paris, Bengaluru, Ajmer, and Grenoble, enabling collaborative research, design, and engineering through distributed teams and follow-the-sun innovation workflows.